interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 IssuePeriod
 ............

-The time difference in number of blocks between an issue request is created and required completion time by a user.
-The issue period has an upper limit to prevent griefing of vault collateral.
+The time difference between when an issue request is created and required completion time by a user.
+Concretely, this period is the amount by which :ref:`activeBlockCount` is allowed to increase before the issue is considered to be expired.
+The period has an upper limit to prevent griefing of vault collateral.

 .. *Substrate* ::